Pakistani cricket team in Bangladesh in 2011–12: 2nd Test

 Bangladesh selectors dropped Mohammad Ashraful from the team after scoring only one run in the first Test.
 Bowlers Nazmul Hossain and Robiul Islam were brought into the side; fellow paceman Rubel Hossain was ruled out due to a shoulder injury.
 Pakistan entered the Test with an unchanged team.

-Pakistan won the toss and put Bangladesh into bat.
-After their low first innings in the first Test, Bangladesh's top order again fell quickly, sitting at 4/34 after Aizaz Cheema took three wickets.
+Pakistan won the toss and again put Bangladesh in to bat.
+After their low first innings score in the first Test, Bangladesh's top order again fell quickly, sitting at 4/34 after Aizaz Cheema took three wickets.
 However, Shahriar Nafees and Shakib Al Hasan combined for a 180-run partnership, a record fifth-wicket stand for Bangladesh.
 Shahriar, under pressure to retain his position in the team, scored 97.
 By the end of the first day's play, Shakib had scored his second Test century.
 Shakib was run out the next morning for his highest Test score of 144, before Bangladesh's tail was dismissed quickly, leaving the team all out for 338.
 Cheema and Umar Gul took three wickets each.

 Pakistan finished the second day of the test at 1/87.
 The following day, their batsmen accumulated runs carefully, with six out of their top seven batsmen scoring at least 40.
 Taufeeq Umar was the stand-out, with 130.
 They batted into the fourth day of the match, being bowled out for 470, raising the prospect of a drawn result.
 Shakib followed up his century in Bangladesh's first innings by taking six of Pakistan's wickets, becoming his country's first player to score a century and take five wickets in an innings in the same Test.

 Bangladesh needed 132 runs to force Pakistan to bat again.
 They ended the fourth day of the match at 5/114, leaving Pakistan just five wickets from victory on the Test's final day.
-A partnership between Bangladesh captain Mushfiqur Rahim and Nasir Hossain lasting for the whole of the day's first session gave Bangladesh a chance of drawing the match, but Abdur Rehman and Saeed Ajmal's spin bowled Bangladesh out in the second session, leaving Pakistan needing just over 100 runs in fading light to win the match.
+A partnership between Bangladesh captain Mushfiqur Rahim and Nasir Hossain lasting for the whole of the day's first session gave Bangladesh hope for drawing the match, but Abdur Rehman and Saeed Ajmal's spin bowled Bangladesh out in the second session, leaving Pakistan needing just over 100 runs in fading light to win the match.
 Pakistan reached the target at a rate of over five runs per over, sealing a 2–0 series win.
-Shakib was named player of the match.
+Shakib was named the player of the match.